mapbox/cpp/glossary.md

 ```

 What the compiler does is hard to predict (its job is to optimize code in innovative ways!), so this is an incomplete example, but hints at the start of what may be happening behind the scenes.
+You can use Clang's [`-Rpass`](https://clang.llvm.org/docs/UsersManual.html#options-to-emit-optimization-reports) switch to inspect what the inliner is doing and especially where it fails to inline.

 You could also imagine the compiler taking this example a step further and doing: